Here are some observations I used to guide me in creating an unusual system of NPC conversation in my interactive fiction story, Bear Creek.

 Response of Grandpa when asked-or-told about Mom: now gpa_mom_rant is in-progress. gpa_mom_rant is a rant.
 The quote_table is the Table of gpa_mom_rant.
 The speaker is Grandpa.
 Table - gpa_mom_rant Quote "'Your mom?
 What's on your mind, [grandpa's nickname]?'
 Grandpa looks serious, 'Don't worry about her.
 She can take care of herself.
 Your mama will always love you more than anything in the whole world.'" "'Your mom's just gone to work things out with your step-dad.'
 Grandpa forces a smile, 'You watch, she'll be back in a jiffy.
 She should be home tomorrow.
 But she'll be okay.'" "'Your mama will be just fine,' Grandpa's says."

-The ‘queue report “something” with priority x’ phrase is just an routine that attempts to output stuff going on within the turn (dialogue, ambient happenings, NPC actions, etc) in the most dramatically satisfying order.
+is just a routine that attempts to output stuff going on within the turn (dialogue, ambient happenings, NPC actions, etc) in the most dramatically satisfying order.

 Conversations and action sequences can be interrupted and resumed